What Kind Of Soil Does Blue Spruce Like?

 How do you prepare Blue spruce soil?

 To prepare the soil for Blue Spruce, you will need 2-3 buckets of soil conditioner.
 Dig a hole twice the size of the root ball of the spruce.
-Mix the resulting soil with the soil conditioner, this is the best soil for Blue Spruce.
+Mix the native soil with the soil conditioner; this is the best mix for Blue Spruce.

-The prepared soil will be enough for the spruce to get it off to a good start.
-Once it has established itself, the roots will penetrate into the native soil and everything will be fine.
+The prepared soil will be enough for the spruce to start well.
+Once it has established itself, the roots will penetrate the native soil, and everything will be fine.

 Always use only components from proven suppliers.
 The soil conditioner should be free of diseases and pests.